 Reckon I would be too.

-other spellings: afeard, afreed, and afeerd
+variations: afeard, afreed, afeerd

 ★ If you hear "afeared," don’t think it’s a mistake - it’s an older form of "afraid," kept alive in Appalachian and Southern speech. ★

-Origin
+Origin and Etymology

 From Middle English "afred" or "afeard," used in the 14th-16th centuries.
 Shakespeare himself used "afeard" in his plays.
 While most of English shifted to "afraid," Appalachia held on to the older form through oral tradition.

-Notes
+Usage Notes

 "Afeared" is still heard in rural areas of the South and Appalachia, especially among older generations.
 It can show up in literature, ballads, and storytelling to give a sense of authenticity or old-time flavor.